Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 ![Task 1 Accuracy Trajectory](figures/fig5_task1_trajectory.png)

-The isolated pathway diagnostic below is measured on this same run. **Note:** this is a diagnostic evaluation of each pathway in isolation (each pathway's own accuracy if it were used alone), and is not directly comparable to the combined-model accuracy table above, since the combined model's prediction is the argmax of a weighted *sum* of the two pathways' output logits, not an average or selection between their individual predictions.
+The isolated pathway diagnostic below is measured on this same run.
+**Note:** this table reports the diagnostic accuracy of each pathway when evaluated independently.
+These results cannot be directly compared with the combined model because the final prediction is computed from the weighted sum of the output logits from both pathways.

 | Task | Slow-pathway-only accuracy (isolated) | Fast-pathway-only accuracy (isolated) |
 |---|---|---|